The birth of Friends Women’s Association

 In 2002, after attending a seminar on trauma and HIV/AIDS in Bujumbura, Burundi, a group of women came together to form the Friends Women’s Association, FWA.
 The purpose was to address the unique needs of women in the conflict and post-conflict environment.
 These women wanted to work together to improve each other’s lives and, in particular, address the problems of poverty, HIV/AIDS, sexual violence, and post-conflict trauma in their communities.

-FWA is working towards the following goals:
+In this way, FWA is working towards the following goals:

 • Reduce transmission of HIV/AIDS through sensitization and education workshops